percepio/Tracealyzer-SDK-demos/GCC_MinGW_x86_64/README.md

  3. Add the project root folder path, where EXAMPLE-v1.0.1.xml is located.

  ## Building and Running the Demo
- 1. Open a terminal window and enter the Build-Linux or Build-Windows directory.
+ 1. Open a terminal window and "cd" into the Build-Linux or Build-Windows subfolder.
  2. Type "gcc -v" to check that your gcc is for 64-bit x86_64 builds.
  3. Type "make -j8" to build (-j8 is not needed but makes it build a bit faster).
- 4. Move to the parent folder ("cd ..") where the executable has been created.
+ 4. Return to the parent folder ("cd ..") where the executable is found created.
  5. Run the executable (tz-sdk-demo or tz-sdk-demo.exe).

  ## Viewing the traces in Tracealyzer